Axum: Multi-tenancy (with Hexarch) and Abstracting the Repository Layer

 daymare was just commenting on the need for constant abstractions, but this offers two benefits:

-Now, I can share the stack of sub-crates to another engineer and they can have a full postgres step, which is decoupled from the host Axum application.
-We can design sub-systems with the knowledge that each tenant has an Account and even enforce a foreign-key reference (as needed).
+Now, I can share the stack of sub-crates with another engineer and they can have a full postgres step, which is decoupled from the host Axum application.
+We can design sub-systems with the knowledge that each tenant has an Account and even enforce foreign-key references (as needed).

 impl UserRepository for PostgresDBOutbound {